Healing Binge Eating with Internal Family Systems (IFS) Therapy

 Internal Family Systems (IFS) therapy was developed by Dr. Richard Schwartz.
 This model of therapy is based on the idea that our mind is made up of multiple "parts," each with its own perspective, feelings, and desires.
 At the center of these parts is the Self, which is a calm, compassionate, and wise core that can lead to healing.

-Key Types of Parts:
+Key Types of Parts

-Managers: Protective parts that try to keep you safe by being proactive
+Managers: Protective parts that try to keep you safe by being proactive.

-Exiles: Vulnerable parts carrying emotional wounds or trauma, often young
+Exiles: Vulnerable parts carrying emotional wounds or trauma, often young.

-The overall goal of IFS is to bring the Self into center by helping these parts communicate, understand one another, and heal through unburdening.
+The overall goal of IFS is to bring the Self into the center by helping these parts communicate, understand one another, and heal through unburdening.

 IFS and Binge Eating